The life of a project manager is challenging. Without the right set of tools, it becomes too difficult to manage and organize projects efficiently.

 If you are working on a project that is similar to one that you have done in the past, then you can save yourself a lot of time and effort by using a pre-built template.
 Or, you can look at some online templates to streamline your work.

-For example, if you are working on a website development project, you can use a template containing all the necessary pages and sections.
+For example, if you are working on a website development project, you can choose a website template or a custom design template containing all the necessary pages and sections.
 This will save you from starting from scratch every time you work on a new project.
 You can create such in Figma or Miro and make it a linkable asset within Nifty.

 #10 Always leave room for unplanned issues